 Other grades that have no effect on your grade point average may be on your transcript:

 "T" (transfer credit from another institution -- students must request permission to "visit" another institution or an institution's abroad program and must seek approval to register in specific courses.
 To transfer, grades in approved credits must be a "C" or better and will come to the W&M transcript as a "P")

 "NG" (no grade or credit earned – when a faculty member has not yet submitted your grade)

-"I" (incomplete—can only be given with permission of the Associate Dean for Administration and is never given to a graduating student in the semester they are graduating)
+"I" (incomplete—can only be given with permission of the Associate Dean for Student Services and is never given to a graduating student in the semester they are graduating)

 "O" (audit—no credit earned)

 You may not elect to take a regularly graded course pass/fail.
 You may only convert a grade earned (subject to the policy) to a "pass."

 You may, if in good standing, elect to convert to a “pass” one course grade that was graded by a letter grade.
 This option is governed by the Grade Conversion Policy.